jfdelaquis/latex/README.md

 ### coverpage
 This is a `.tex` file used as `\input` if a coverpage is desired.
 Following the template files (exam name, etc), a coverpage with the title, date, duration and logo will be created, along with a vertical grade table.
+The logo should be named `logo` (in any format permissible by LaTeX).
 Notes for the exam can also be added.
 To input into an `exam` based class file, add
 ```
 \input{coverpage}